-Creative Engagement - A comprehensive art expression program for veterans and active military personel (Army, Navy, Marines) who are receiving treatment for physical or mental injuries at the Naval Medical Center San Diego (NMCSD).
+Creative Engagement - A comprehensive art expression program for veterans who are receiving treatment for physical or mental injuries at the VA San Diego Healthcare System.
 This free program provides participants with the opportunity to engage with art as a creative outlet for expression.
-The program includes art instruction, private gallery tours and the opportunity to publicly exhibit artwork at NMCSD.
+The program includes art instruction, private gallery tours and the opportunity to publicly exhibit artwork.
 The 90-minute art class takes place every week and serves hundreds annually.
 Pre-and post evaluations show that participants usually see a decrease of pain and anxiety.

 Memories at the Museums - Designed for people with mild-to-moderate Alzheimer's and an accompanying family member or friend, this program engages participants in discussions about artworks to stimulate visual and verbal abilities, and to spark memory.
-The program takes place in collaboration with the Shiley-Marcos Alzheimer's Disease Research Center at the University of San Diego and alternates between the four co-sponsoring museums: the SDMA, Mingei, MOPA and the Timken.
+The program takes place in collaboration with the Shiley-Marcos Alzheimer's Disease Research Center at the University of San Diego, the Alzheimer's Association and alternates between the four co-sponsoring museums: the SDMA, Mingei, MOPA and the Timken.